COSI-Lab/book/src/mirror/hardware.md

 # "Hardware"

-The most import form of maintaince preformed on Mirror is maintaining the physical hardware and operating system.
+The most import form of maintained preformed on Mirror is maintaining the physical hardware and operating system.

 ## Hardware